Pelosi: China cannot stop US officials from visiting Taiwan | Law-Order

 Japan and its key ally, the US, have been pushing for new security and economic frameworks with other democracies in the Indo-Pacific region and Europe as a counter to China's growing influence amid rising tensions between Beijing and Taipei.

-Days before Pelosi's Taiwan visit, a group of senior Japanese lawmakers, including former Defence Minister Shigeru Ishiba, visited the island and discussed regional security with Taiwanese President Tsai Ing-wen.
-Ishiba said Japan, while working with the United States to prevent conflict in the Indo-Pacific, wants a defence agreement with Taiwan.
+Days before Pelosi's Taiwan visit, a group of senior Japanese lawmakers, including former Defense Minister Shigeru Ishiba, visited the island and discussed regional security with Taiwanese President Tsai Ing-wen.
+Ishiba said Japan, while working with the United States to prevent conflict in the Indo-Pacific, wants a defense agreement with Taiwan.

-On Thursday, the foreign ministers of the Group of Seven industrialised nations issued a statement saying "there is no justification to use a visit as pretext for aggressive military activity in the Taiwan Strait".
-It said China's "escalatory response risks increasing tensions and destabilising the region".
+On Thursday, the foreign ministers of the Group of Seven industrialised nations issued a statement saying “there is no justification to use a visit as pretext for aggressive military activity in the Taiwan Strait.”
+It said China's “escalatory response risks increasing tensions and destabilizing the region”.

 China cited its displeasure over the statement for the last-minute cancellation of talks between the Chinese and Japanese foreign ministers on the sidelines of the Association of Southeast Asian Nations meeting in Cambodia on Thursday.